Noovolari/leapp-website/_pages/index.markdown

 ---
-title: Leapp - The definitive Credential Manager
+title: Leapp - One step away from your Cloud
-description: Leapp - The best general purpose Credential generator in the world
+description: The Desktop Application that make programmatic access to your cloud smoother.
+Manage credentials in a multi-cloud environment in the easiest way ever.
 permalink: /
 layout: default
 ---